gagneurlab/OCR-Stats/readme.md

 - `add_outlier_col()`: adds 2 T/F columns (is.outw and is.out) to the given dataset indicating if the OCR value is a well level or single point outlier.
 - `compute_bionergetics()`: computes all four OCR interval levels in natural and log scales.
 Also provides bioenergetics in the natural scale (eg. maximal respiration) and in the log scale (eg. M/Ei ratio)
 - `stat_test_OCR()`: compares the bioenergetics of 2 samples providing an estimate with the difference and pvalue.
+Returns a list with 2 objects: dif_dt: for each pair of samples to be compared, gives the bioenergetics of each of them, and the respective difference; pv_dt: for each sample, returns one between-plates replicates aggregated difference wrt to a control and a pvalue.
 - `sh_plot()`: plots a whole Seahorse experiment, differentiating samples by color.
 Can produce points, boxplots or violin plots.
 Returns a ggplot object that can be further edited.
 - `outlier_plot()`: plots a single sample, highlighting outlier status.
 Returns a ggplot object that can be further edited.
+- `plot_bios()`: plots the specified bioenergetics difference wrt to a control of all samples.
-- `sh_volcano()`: makes a volcano plot, where the x axis is the bioenergetic difference and the y-axis the -log10 of the pvalue.
+- `sh_volcano()`: makes a volcano plot, where the x axis is the bioenergetic difference wrt to a control and the y-axis the -log10 of the pvalue.
 Samples above the horizontal dotted line are significant.
 - `scatterplot_bios()`: makes a scatterplot of 2 different bioenergetic differences.